UseKeyp/oauth2-client-redwood/README.md

 - Server-side token exchange, refreshing, and revoking
 - Web-side redirection handling
 - Any provider can also serve as a login method using "wrapped dbAuth" (as first introduced in the community forum post [Combining dbAuth + OAuth2](https://community.redwoodjs.com/t/combining-dbauth-oauth2/2452/8))

-There are no external dependencies or 3rd-party services required.
+- No 3rd-party services required, and only one external dependency (pkce-challenge)

 ## Discussion 💬